 Downtown Abbotsford (City of Abbotsford): About 10 walkable storefront blocks.
 A one-time railway village.
-Big push for commercial revitalization, but no obvious links to village residents, despite a significant catchment zone of medium density housing to the north and west.
+Big push for commercial revitalization, but the pedestrian links to surrounding residential nodes are not inviting.
 58.5/100.

 Mission City (District of Mission): About 9 long walkable storefront blocks.
 A compact village core with some appealing features; there is some housing choice a block or two from First Avenue, but little sense of momentum.
 54.5/100.

 Cloverdale (City of Surrey).
 About 14 walkable storefront blocks.
 Built along a historic commuter railway line, now vanished, with good examples of vintage architecture.
 Cafes, professional offices and some shopping.
 Even with a growing population in this area of Surrey and a college campus nearby, there has been little recent development here (2016).
 52.0/100.

 Aldergrove (Township of Langley).
 About 8 walkable storefront blocks.
 Like Cloverdale, and Downtown Abbotsford, a railway village dating from about 1900.
 Riven by almost constant highway traffic through the centre.
 Transit connections are rare.
 An ambitious village plan, adopted in 2010 by the municipal council, recognizes the considerable potential of this site.
 46.5/100.